-We use two recent national probability samples of the Chinese population in this analysis: the 2008 Chinese General Social Survey (CGSS)

-(http://www.chinagss.org/index.php), and the 2008 Internal Migration and Health survey in China (IMHC) (http://www.ccpr.ucla.edu/IM-China).
+We use two recent national probability samples of the Chinese population in this analysis: the 2008 Chinese General Social Survey (CGSS) and the 2008 Internal Migration and Health in China survey (IMHC).
 Both surveys used complex sampling designs for which weighting is required to get correct point estimates of population characteristics.
-The 2008 CGSS, which included people aged 18-98, resulted in 6,000 completed cases.
-The 2008 IMHC, which included people aged 18-64, resulted in 3,000 completed cases, including an oversample of residents in high in-migration areas (townships in which a large fraction of the population was born elsewhere).
+The 2008 CGSS, which included people aged 18-98, resulted in about 6000 completed cases.
+The 2008 IMHC, which included people aged 18-64, resulted in 3000 completed cases, including an oversample of residents in high in-migration areas (townships in which a large fraction of the population was born elsewhere).

 Both the IMHC and the 2008 CGSS, after proper weighting, can be taken as representative of the adult population of China.
 In order to maximize the sample size, we pooled the two data sets for much of the analysis.
-Before pooling the data, we restricted the age range of respondents in the 2008 CGSS data to be the same as in the IMHC data, and then visually inspected the weighted distributions of a set of variables that were measured comparably in the two surveys, including original and current hukou status and place of residence, gender, 10-year age group, education, occupation, income, household size, and parent education and occupation.
-We also computed an Index of Dissimilarity ( $\Delta$ ) between each pair of distributions.
-The $\Delta$ 's are reassuring; for no variable is the Index of Dissimilarity ( $\Delta$ ) greater than .102 and for most variables the $\Delta$ 's are less than .05.
+Before pooling the data, we restricted the age range of respondents in the 2008 CGSS data to be the same as in the IMHC data and then visually inspected the weighted distributions of a set of variables that were measured comparably in the two surveys,6 including original and current hukou status and place of residence, gender, 10-year age group, education, occupation, income, household size, and parental education and occupation.
+We also computed an Index of Dissimilarity (Δ) between each pair of distributions.
+The Δ 's are reassuring; for no variable is the Index of Dissimilarity (Δ) greater than .1027 and for most variables the Δ 's are less than .05.
 Thus, we conclude that the two data sets are comparable and plausibly can be considered to have been drawn from the same population.

 We use two different analytic samples in this paper.
-When analyzing the determinants of rural-to-urban hukou conversion, we restrict the sample to people with rural hukou at age 14.
-When analyzing the consequences of rural-to-urban hukou mobility, we restrict the sample to people with current urban hukou.
-Sampling weights are used throughout the analysis.
+When analyzing the determinants of rural to urban hukou conversion, we restrict the sample to people with rural hukou at age 14.
+When analyzing the consequences of rural to urban hukou mobility, we restrict the sample to people with current urban hukou.
+Sampling weights are used throughout the analysis.8